 This should not stop you from reading and learning from varied sources because it is through this learning and doing that you ‘find your path’ for which without the doing, can never be found.

 I began with Warren Buffett and value investing but realized I also enjoyed active trading so I took up many and varied trading courses such as trend following, swing trading, macroeconomic trading, and even day trading in a vast array of securities such as stocks, options, forex, and futures.

-Eventually, I settled down and found my love of value investing and positions trading in stocks and options.
-I naturally enjoyed this and found my edge in these markets and decided to let go of everything else like day trading, forex and futures.
+Eventually, I settled down and found my love of value investing and positions trading in stocks.
+I naturally enjoyed this and found my edge in these markets and decided to let go of everything else like day trading, forex, and futures.

-It was this realization and willing to let go of everything else that my financial success from investing and trading took off.
+It was this realization and willingness to let go of everything else that my financial success from investing and trading took off.

-So the path to investing and trading success is not about adding more and more but to find your ‘mojo’ in an narrow area you like and enjoy most and letting go of everything else.
+So the path to investing and trading success is not about adding more and more about finding your ‘mojo’ in a narrow area you like and enjoy most and letting go of everything else.